docopt/docopts/README.md

     ${args[ARG,1]} # the second argument to ARG, etc.
 ```

-Associative mode don't skipp double-dash `--` it will be part of the keys
+Associative mode don't skip double-dash `--` it will be part of the keys
 as boolean value present or not.

 ### How arguments are associated to variables

-What ever output mode hase been selected.
+What ever output mode has been selected.

 The arguments are stored as follows: